Felsenthal/jake-sresponses/week-02.md

-Question 4:I'm not sure I completely understood what the fact that there was a delay in censorship actions meant for that censorship system, could we talk about it more?
+Question 4:I'm not sure I completely understood what the fact that there was a delay in censorship actions meant for that censorship system, could we talk about it more?\

+Question 5: How does one differentiate between zero-pointing as a form of censorship and zero-pointing as a business practice (A video that is bad and wouldn't make money)

+Question 6: Should companies be forced to ensure X amount of money is being made on any side of a political debate?

 **Summary**